googleapis/api-linter/docs/rules/0231/request-parent-reference.md

 ---
 rule:
   aip: 231
-  name: [core, '0231', request-names-reference]
+  name: [core, '0231', request-parent-reference]
   summary: |
-    Batch Get requests should annotate the `names` field with `google.api.resource_reference`.
+    Batch Get requests should annotate the `parent` field with `google.api.resource_reference`.
-permalink: /231/request-names-reference
+permalink: /231/request-parent-reference
 redirect_from:
-  - /0231/request-names-reference
+  - /0231/request-parent-reference
 ---

-# Batch Get methods: Resource reference
+# Batch Get methods: Parent resource reference

-This rule enforces that all `BatchGet` requests have `google.api.resource_reference` on their `repeated string names` field, as mandated in [AIP-231][].
+This rule enforces that all `BatchGet` requests have `google.api.resource_reference` on their `string parent` field, as mandated in [AIP-231][].

 ## Details

-This rule looks at the `names` field of any message matching `BatchGet*Request` and complains if it does not have a `google.api.resource_reference` annotation.
+This rule looks at the `parent` field of any message matching `BatchGet*Request` and complains if it does not have a `google.api.resource_reference` annotation.

 ## Examples